2790 W. College Ave., Suite #7, State College, PA 16801

 click on arrow to expand

 Evelyn Bookhammer (Traditional and Suzuki Cello) loves teaching both Suzuki and traditional cello to any age of student.
 She is versatile and creative in helping students to be successful and to love the cello.
 Evelyn has had many very small children, lots of school aged and many adult students through the years.
 Ms. Bookhammer believes all have inborne talent that can be developed in a positive environment, with the proper nurturing.
-She started cello with Marco Branda in Altoona, and then, Evelyn studied cello at Mansfield University, Elmira College, and Penn State University.
-She has performed with Elmira Symphony, Juniata College Symphony, Celtic Classic, and Altoona Symphony since high school.
+She started cello with Marco Branda in Altoona, and then Evelyn studied cello at Mansfield University, Elmira College, and Penn State University with Irwin Borodkin, Leonard Feldman, and Kim Cook.She has performed with Elmira Symphony, Juniata College Symphony, Celtic Classic, and Altoona Symphony since high school.
 Ms. Bookhammer is certified through book 5 in Suzuki Repertoire, through book 7 overview by the American Suzuki Association.
 Evelyn has been teaching Suzuki cello in the State College Suzuki Program since 1989.
-She also teaches in Hollidaysburg, and formerly at Juniata College.
-She has studied with Marco Branda, Irwin Borodkin, Leonard Feldman, and Kim Cook.
+She also teaches in her home studio at Alexandria, PA, and formerly at Juniata College.
 Evelyn is blessed by teaching cello.

 click on arrow to expand